-Hara Perkins, a Director at the firm, has helped to structure some of the more significant neighborhood-transforming real estate transactions in New York City in recent years, including Essex Crossing (on the public side) and Cornell Tech’s Roosevelt Island Campus (on the private side).
-Her consensus-building approach delivers long-term value to her clients, as many transactions involve lasting relationships through joint ventures, ground leases or condominium regimes.
-She is a passionate and innovative attorney, creatively structuring complex deals and incorporating new technologies into the practice of law.
+Hara Perkins has structured city-transforming real estate transactions, including NYC's Essex Crossing (on the public side) and Cornell Tech’s Roosevelt Island Campus (on the private side).
+Her consensus-building approach delivers long-term value to her clients and involves lasting relationships through joint ventures, ground leases or condominium regimes.

 Prior to joining the firm, Hara clerked for the United States Court of Appeals for the Second Circuit.

 - Invited to co-author the FHA financing chapter for Navigating HUD Programs: A Practitioner’s Guide to the Labyrinth, 2022 edition

 - Crain's Leading Women Lawyers in New York City, 2018, 2019

 - City & State New York's Top 30 Remarkable Women, 2018